 So we watched the show, as a family, with a running commentary.
 My sons and daughter learned to identify comments that reflected assumptions about females, about physical appearance, about bigotry.
 We talked about the pressure to be thin, a value already emerging in some second grade girls who worried about being “fat”.
 We discussed our culture’s hyper-emphasis on beauty.
 We also gave kudos to Tyra for her progressive approach to defining attractiveness, for her support of racial equality and LGBTQ rights, and for her “mad skills” (sic my oldest son) as a teacher.

 Around her tenth birthday, my daughter lost interest in Top Model.
 But something had taken root in the course of watching that show: my daughter and her two older brothers — ages 10, 12 and 15 — all began calling themselves “feminists”.
 And they still do.

 Amy Kaufman Burk is a novelist, blogger and mother of three grown children.
 Amy wrote her first novel, Hollywood High: Achieve The Honorable, in reaction to seeing gay students bullied in high school.
 Her second novel, Tightwire, follows a rookie psychology intern through her first year of training.
-Amy blogs on a variety of subjects including parenting, gender equality, LGBTQ+ and a Rolling Stones concert.
+Amy blogs on a variety of subjects including parenting, LGBTQ+ ally support, gender equality and a Rolling Stones concert.
 Amy also collaborates with educators who include her books in their curriculum.
-To learn more about Amy, visit her website.